wxt-dev/wxt/docs/entrypoints/content-scripts.md

   // Configure how CSS is injected onto the page
   cssInjectionMode: undefined | "manifest" | "manual" | "ui",

+  // Configure how/when content script will be registered
+  registration: undefined | "manifest" | "runtime",

   main(ctx) {
     // Executed when content script is loaded
   },